domjarkey/concise/README.md

 ## Overview

-`concise` allows you to apply clean, intelligible anonymous functions that transform your data while keeping your code concise and easily readable. `concise` functions are modelled on familiar `tidyverse` functions like `purrr::map` and `dplyr::mutate`, but with a layer of syntactic sugar to make anonymous functions that can condense a paragraph’s worth of code into a single line.
+Writing impromptu functions to transform your data is one of the most common procedures in data science, but this can often lead to complicated and confusing code, even when performing relatively simple operations. `concise` gives you a set of tools to apply clean, intelligible anonymous functions that transform your data while keeping your code concise and easily readable. `concise` functions are modelled on familiar `tidyverse` functions like `purrr::map` and `dplyr::mutate`, but with a layer of syntactic sugar to make anonymous functions that can condense a paragraph’s worth of code into a single line.

 - Refer to data columns directly – avoid placeholder pronouns like `.x` or `..1` and instead refer to your data by name inside function